gandreini/css-guidelines/css-style-guide.md

 ### 7.3 Selector level comments

-This is not mandatory but needed when writing CSS code that perform some strange or unexpected action.
-We need to use this comments when writing CSS related to the entire CSS selector that will be hard to understand week or months after.

-This is a simple single line comment:
+These comments are inserted before the selector: they are not always mandatory but needed when writing CSS that's not easily understandable.

+Example:

-    /* This set of declarations is doing this and that */
+    /* This set of declarations is doing this and that */ .selector {
+    }

 If we want to write the same comment but this must not be compiled by the preprocessor, please write it this way:

-    // This set of declarations is doing this and that
+    // This set of declarations is doing this and that .selector {
+    }

 ### 7.4 Inline comments